We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Pet ownership includes the rewards of companionship and the love of your furry friend.
 It also comes with a lot of work.
 The best pet water fountains take some of the work out of your hands by providing cats and dogs with clean, fresh water.
 These bubbly, burbling fountains are made in different styles, designs, and materials to meet the varying needs of different pet households.
 A gravity-fed, battery-powered, or standard electric model could help you keep your pets hydrated with purer water 24/7.

-- Best dog water fountain: PetSafe Healthy Pet Gravity Food or Water Station
+- Best overall: PetSafe Healthy Pet Gravity Food or Water Station

 - Easiest to clean: PetSafe Drinkwell Original Pet Fountain